NetFabric/NetFabric.CodeAnalysis/README.md

 - The second parameter defines the condition.
 - The third parameter defines the iterator.
 - The fourth parameter defines the body.

+`ExpressionEx.For` does not declare the iteration variable.
+You may have to declare it using an `Expression.Block`.

 Here's an example, using `ExpressionEx.For`, that calculates the sum of the items in an array: